In most investment trading strategies, you make profits when the market moves up. Short selling is the opposite.

 Short selling can be a lucrative trading strategy to profit when a stock drops in value.

-However, it mostly suits only expert investors due to the risks of losing "infinite" capital and being caught in a short squeeze.
-Thus, use it economically and only after carefully assessing the risks involved.
+However, only expert investors should consider short selling due to the risks of losing "infinite" capital and being caught in a short squeeze.
+Thus, only try it after carefully assessing the risks involved.

 Useful Links to Explore: